LukasDZN/next-markdown-blog/README.md

 NOTE:
 In order to preview the exported static files locally, the following has to be edited:

 - Comment out from next.config.js (otherwise "Uncaught SyntaxError: Unexpected token '<' (at ...)" will be thrown":
-        - // assetPrefix: '/next-markdown-blog',
+- - // assetPrefix: '/next-markdown-blog',
-        - // basePath: '/next-markdown-blog',
+- - // basePath: '/next-markdown-blog',
 - Remove '/next-markdown-blog' from Image src

 To deploy to GitHub, undo the changes above.

-## Original tutorial

-This blog was initially made by following this [article](https://blog.openreplay.com/creating-a-markdown-blog-powered-by-next-js-in-under-an-hour).

 ## Resources